aquasecurity/trivy/docs/tutorials/misconfiguration/terraform.md

 ## Scanning Terraform Plan files

-Instead of scanning your different Terraform resources individually, you could also scan your terraform plan output for misconfiguration.
+Instead of scanning your different Terraform resources individually, you could also scan your terraform plan output before it is deployed for misconfiguration.
+This will give you insights into any misconfiguration of your resources as they would become deployed.
 [Here](https://aquasecurity.github.io/trivy/latest/docs/scanner/misconfiguration/custom/examples/#terraform-plan) is the link to the documentation.

 First, create a terraform plan and save it to a file:
 ```